Artemyin/portaone_test/README.md

 $ docker run -v path/$FILE:/app/$FILE portaone:latest /app/$FILE
 ```

 **Important**: You must pass the absolute path to your document.
-As we want to pass an external document into a Docker image, we have to mount a volume to the Docker image with the desired document.
+We have to mount a volume to the Docker image with the desired document.

 ### Usage Instruction